mfthomps/Labtainers/docs/labdesigner.md

 To test adding a "hello world" program to the new labtainer, perform the following steps:

-    From the new lab directory window, cd $LABTAINER_DIR/labs/[labname]/[labname]
+ * From the new lab directory window, cd $LABTAINER\_DIR/labs/[labname]/[labname]

-    Create a "hello world" program, e.g., in python or compiled C.
+ * Create a "hello world" program, e.g., in python or compiled C.

-    From the MyStudentDocker window, run redo.py [labname]
+ * From the MyStudentDocker window, run redo.py [labname]

 You should see the new program in the container's home directory.
 If you run the program from the container, and then stop the container with stop.py, you will see the stdin and stdout results of the program within the saved zip file.

+Note how the "hello world" program was placed in $LABTAINER\_DIR/labs/[labname]/[labname].
+The seemingly redundant "labname" directories are a naming convention in which the second directory names one of potentially many containers.
+In this simple example, the lab has but one container, whose name defaults to the lab name.

 The following sections describe how to futher alter the lab execution environment seen by the student.